calblueprint/dccentralkitchen/docs/shared/airtable.md

 ::: tip
 As you can tell, most changes are breaking.
 The only changes that aren't are **ADDING A TABLE** or **ADDING A COLUMN** to a table, since none of the live code attempts (and fails) to use information in the new column/table.

 However, you **must** create a separate PR for the schema update and make sure it is merged **before** your new feature's PR is merged.
-Otherwise, the schema in `master` will be out of sync and your feature will not work as expected.
+Otherwise, the schema in `main` will be out of sync and your feature will not work as expected.

 \*Updating the schema in the same PR is technically correct as well, but we'll lose the electronic trail of schema updates in the commit history.
 :::